 The results of the GLMMs, performed to test whether the association network structure changed between seasons and which individual characteristics predicted node-level centrality measures, are presented in tables 4 and 5.
 Model selection results are presented in the supplementary materials S2.

 Strength centrality was significantly lower in the summer season compared to spring and was correlated with age following a quadratic curve, i.e., it increased with age, until around 9-10 years, but then decreased when animals became older (table 4, figure 2).
 Strength centrality was also negatively correlated with the season preceding death (i.e., the occurrence of death in the months following the observations).
 In the best fitting model, ID was retained as a random factor (the ΔAIC between the selected model with and without ID as random factor was 134.1) and accounted for almost 14% of the variance explained by the model (13.88 ± 3.72).
-The coefficients of determinations of the selected model were: R2m=0.30, R2c=0.72.
+The coefficients of determination of the selected model were: R2m=0.30, R2c=0.72.

 Table 4.
 Output of the permuted GLMM performed to explain the variance of strength centrality.
 Perm p-value represents the permuted p-values obtained after 10 000 permutations in ANTs.
 Model specification: strength ~ age + age2 + season + season preceding death + (1|year) + (1|ID), family=gaussian.